 If you want to be able to invest with confidence, working with an advisor can benefit you.
-They can help you to manage many of the difficult aspects of the process, giving you less to worry about so you can focus on choosing stocks that can grow your wealth.
+They can help you to manage many of the difficult aspects of the process, giving you less to worry about so you can focus on choosing which shares and stocks that can grow your wealth.

 This article is for informational purposes only and does not constitute financial advice.
 All contents are based on my understanding of HMRC legislation, which is subject to change.